ksandom/mass/docs/creatingAMacro.md

 `~!ModuleName,variableName!~` - *reference items within the store.
 This is primarily used for working with configuration (both mass and macros) and parameters.*

 TODO write this.

+## The stray variable
+Any parameters passed at the commandline lacking `-` or `--` will show up in ~!Global,stray!~ delimited with spaces (ie you can have lots of them mixed throughout the command line).

+It's important to think about whether this is really your best option, as using this in a macro will likely lead to that macro becoming less nestable within other macros.
+USE WITH CARE.

+TODO write an equivilent of --chooseFirst for store variables.